amacgregor/allanmacgregor/src/pages/articles/2014-03-17-exploring-traits/index.md

 ---
-title: "Exploring Traits"
+title: 'Exploring Traits'
-date: "2014-03-17"
+date: '2014-03-17'
 layout: post
 draft: false
-path: "/posts/exploring-php-traits"
+path: '/posts/exploring-php-traits'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Programming"
+  - 'Programming'
-    - "Traits"
+  - 'Traits'
-    - "Best Practices"
+  - 'Best Practices'
-description: "Traits are a mechanism for code reuse in single inheritance languages such as PHP.
+description: 'Traits are a mechanism for code reuse in single inheritance languages such as PHP.
 A Trait is intended to reduce some limitations of single inheritance by enabling a developer to reuse sets of methods freely in several independent classes living in different class hierarchies.
-The semantics of the combination of Traits and classes is defined in a way which reduces complexity, and avoids the typical problems associated with multiple inheritance and Mixins."
+The semantics of the combination of Traits and classes is defined in a way which reduces complexity, and avoids the typical problems associated with multiple inheritance and Mixins.'
 ---

 Among the new features and fixes that come with **PHP5.4** we have the addition of traits to the PHP language, PHP is a single inheritance language this means that classes and only inheriting from single parent class, in practice this complicates code organization and can lead to code duplicity.

 Languages like **C++** or **Python** manage this problem by allowing inheritance from multiple classes, Ruby in the other hand uses **Mixins** to address this issue.
 Regardless of the technique the problem remains the same; Traits are another approach to this problem and are commonly used in the languages like **Perl** and **Scala**.

 Although PHP5.4(and Traits) has been around since early 2012, a lot of php developers might not be familiar with the concept and power behind Traits; In this article I want to explore traits, their usage, advantages and disadvantages.